jonreid/TestableView/README.md

 That lets us add blank lines to separate the Arrange/Act/Assert sections of the test.

-Now we have a SwiftUI unit test that is easy to scan!
+Now we have a SwiftUI unit test that is safer, and easier to scan!

 ## Author